mohmd-kaif01/project2/README.md

  # NEw Project
-  this was created from local system
+  this was created from local system.